Anti-communism: Iran

 In the 1980s, Iran witnessed a strong anti-communist sentiment following the Islamic Revolution, which led to the suppression of leftist groups.
 The Soviet Union was considered by Iranian clerics to be the "lesser Satan" second only to the United States.
 This period also saw the rise of Shia Islamist ideology and the establishment of the Islamic Republic, which viewed communism as an ideological threat.

 Jordan

-Jordanian King Hussein ibn Talal, maintained good relations with the U.S. on the basis of his anti-communism.
+King Hussein of Jordan maintained good relations with the U.S. on the basis of his anti-communism.

 Lebanon

-Islamic clergy were influential in the formation of Lebanese political thought, especially as it relates to the policies of Hizbullah.
+Islamic clergy were influential in the formation of Lebanese political thought, especially as it relates to the policies of Hezbollah.
 For example, Iraqi cleric Muhammed Baqir Al-Sadr, wrote two books to counter Marxist narratives.
 One aimed to discredit Marxist philosophy, and the other aimed to discredit Marxist economic thought, while both reached the conclusion of Islam being a more suitable ideology for the world.
-Thus, it can be understood that the Islamic fundamentalist elements of the Hizbullah party in Lebanon clearly stem from an Islamic ideological opposition to Marxism.
+Thus, it can be understood that the Islamic fundamentalist elements of the Hezbollah party in Lebanon clearly stem from an Islamic ideological opposition to Marxism.